This 24-Minute Money Challenge is Perfect For People Stuck at Home

 4. Finally Check Life Insurance Off Your Perpetual To-Do List (5 Minutes)

 For many of us, getting life insurance is something we know we need to do.
 After all, you’ve probably wondered how your family would manage without your income after you’re gone.
 How will they pay the bills?
 Send the kids through school?

 Now that life’s slowed down a little, it’s time to finally check this off your to-do list.

-With a company called Bestow, this shouldn’t take more than about five minutes, and rates start at $5 a month.
+With this company, this shouldn’t take more than about five minutes, and rates start at $5 a month.
 You can cancel or change your plan at any time.
 Plus, the security of knowing your family is taken care of is priceless.